 Our magnificent Steinway grand piano in particular will sound spectacular in this lovely environment..

-At St. Andrew's there is a set-down facility for disabled guests right at the church entrance, with some parking within the church grounds, and easy access into the church for wheelchairs, all on one level.
+At the Methodist church there is a small car park at the rear of the church, with parking for everyone in the streets nearby, and easy access for wheelchairs, all on one level.

 You are visitor no.

 Count started 5th June 2014 after former Communigate site (to date over 8000 hits) discontinued